bapiraj/ai-lab-99/README.md

 ## 📂 Projects

 1. [Housing Price Prediction using Simple Linear Regression ](01_housing_price_prediction/)
    Predict housing prices based on square footage using a simple linear regression model.
-The model can be deployed in a streamlit application to support real-time user interaction.
+The model can be deployed in a streamlit application to support real-time user interaction

 ---